310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Kanata csbcg %}
 ——well then, i will join along~♪

-you three have become so very reliable, but that doesn’t mean that i’m no longer needed.
+you three have become so very [reliable], but that does not mean that i am no longer [needed].
 {% endbubble %}

 {% img /img/es/eventstory/cometshow/kanatabcg.jpg %}

 {% bubble Kanata csbcg %}
-in fact, now that we’ve all grown stronger, we may be able to accomplish much more valuable things than we could ever before.
+in fact, now that we have all grown stronger, we may be able to accomplish much more [valuable] things than we could ever before.

-no, it could go even beyond that—i feel like we could make anything happen as long as all five of us are together.
+no, it could go even beyond that — i feel like we could make anything happen as long as all five of us are together.

 ……i took too long to realize that.

 “the blue flame is the mark of mystery. i have come from the blue sea~”

-“and now, i’m here with all of you, living on land! ryusei blue—shinkai kanata!”
+“and now, i am here with all of you, living on this [land]! ryusei blue — shinkai kanata!”
 {% endbubble %}

 {% bubble Tetora v2 %}
-Oooh, that’s longer than the other two’s catchphrases.
-I don’t even know which one’s your original catchphrase at this point, but… I felt this version deep in my heart.
+Oooh, that’s longer than the other three’s catchphrases.
+I don’t even know which one’s Shinkai-senpai’s original catchphrase at this point, but… I felt this version deep in my heart.

 Man… I can’t even imagine how great it could’ve been if we could all live alongside one another.
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata serious %}
-…………
+……………
 {% endbubble %}

 {% bubble Chiaki worried %}